DIETI-DISTA-IoT/SereBench/README.md

 ```

-Use `docker compose up` to start the whole cluster.
-Otherwise, start launching only the kafka and zookeeper
+Use `docker compose up` to start the whole cluster:
     docker compose up -d

-Run the container manager script:
+If you prefer you can start launching only some services:

-    python dashboard/app.py
+    docker compose up -d zookeeper kafka dashboard

 Adjust configurations for this script in the `config/default.yaml` or create an ovverride `*.yaml` configuration on the `config/override` directory that you can use to override a subset of params.
 To launch an override conf, use: